Five Peruvian Restaurants Reached 2024 World’s Top 100 List

 Maido (#5)

-After exploring his roots in Japan and thanks to his studies, he gained knowledge to create Maido.
+After exploring his roots in Japan, and thanks to his studies, he gained the knowledge to create Maido.
 The ambiance and decoration that Maido offers are distinctive and artistically appealing.
-When you enter Maido, the staff will greet you with a joyful “maido”!
+So, when you enter Maido, the staff will greet you with a joyful “Maido”!

 We feel sorry if this blog made you hungry; our food is mouthwatering, and experts know it very well.
 We hope you can visit our country to try these restaurants for yourself!

-Viagens Machu Picchu offers packages including food tours.
-Trave with us to feel, see, and taste the best of our Country!
+Finally, keep in mind that Viagens Machu Picchu offers packages including food tours.
+Travel with us to feel, see, and taste the best of our Country!

 Viagens Machu Picchu, journeys that inspire, moments that last.